4GOAT-4RUST/sync_https_server/README.md

 # SYNC HTTP DELAY SERVER

 ## Description
-An Rust server From scratch that accepts HTTP requests , extracts query parameters decodes the Base64 -encoded message and responds with the decoded message wiht a delay (in miliseconds).
+An Rust server From scratch that accepts HTTP requests , extracts query parameters decodes the Base64 -encoded message and responds with the decoded message with a delay (in miliseconds).

 ## Features